ismailfaiz/us-accidents-severity-prediction/README.md

   - Training
   - Evaluation

-### Report

-The project report includes a complete introduction to the project, the methods used, the results achieved, the figures produced, and a final discussion and conclusion section.
-It can be found [here](report.pdf).

 ## Milestone 2: Data Exploration & Initial Preprocessing

 Based on the data exploration phase, we plan on following the below steps for the data preprocessing phase: